 About the Artist

 Dulce was born and raised in Jalisco, México where she began drawing from a very young age.
-Because of her family’s economic struggle, Dulce sold doodles to her classmates, sparking an interest in art.
+Because of her family’s economic struggle, Dulce sold doodles to her classmates, sparking her interest in art.
 At age seven, she worked in the fields in addition to helping with housework and taking care of her studies.
 When she turned eleven years old, her family and she migrated to California.
-Drawing was Dulce’s only way to communicate since she did not know English.
-As a passionate advocate for justice against the many systems of oppression she experienced and witnessed throughout her life, she taught herself English.
-Later, she went on to pursue her undergraduate degree at the University of California, Berkeley, where she majored in Media Studies and minored in a Practice of Art.
-She hopes to continue doing art and mobilize to fight for the well-being of the people in her home country and her community in the United States.
+Since she did not have English skills, drawing was Dulce’s only way to communicate.
+Dulce taught herself English and graduated from the University of California, Berkeley with a Media Studies major and Practice of Art minor.
+She also studied at the Autonomous National Mexican University and the Habana University.
+She has collaborated and showcased her art in México, Perú, Nicaragua, Cuba, Washington D.C., Los Angeles, and the Bay Area.
+Dulce aspires to continue organizing through multidisciplinary arts and to create sustainable platforms to make art and social mobilizing an accessible and safe path for historically marginalized groups both in her home country and in her new community in the United States.